 5 Easy Flower Arrangements + How to Keep Them Alive

-Bring your favorite blooms inside for Water a Flower Day.
+Bring your favorite blooms inside with long-lasting arrangements for Water a Flower Day.

 Americans have a celebratory spirit, and we like to create a holiday for just about anything.
 Like, did you know there is a Hug a Newsman Day?
 Well, May 30 is pretty sweet because it's Water a Flower Day.
 What better way to welcome summer than with a fresh, colorful arrangement?
 See our top flower picks — and how to care for them — to help your indoor space blossom.